We have a long history.

-In the Summer of 2013, CPC welcomed Lauren Cochran as our Associate Pastor.
-Lauren’s passions at church include preaching, teaching, and making theology/the Bible/faith/and mission accessible to people of all ages.
+In the Summer of 2013, CPC welcomed Lauren Cochran who served as our Associate Pastor until Fall 2020.
 The Rev. Beth Freese Dammers began her service as pastor/head of staff at CPC in May 2015.
 She is deeply committed to walking a life of faith with all people, loves being active in the community and is passionate about mission.

 In 2018, CPC saw the retirement of long-time staff members Cyndi Frost, Director of Children’s Ministries and Deb Helms, Director of Youth Ministries, and welcomed Lisa Henderson as our new Director of Children and Family Ministry and in 2020 we welcomed Allison Billings as the Director of Youth and Family Ministries.
 In 2021 two wonderful CPC programs, the CPC Preschool and Child Care Center combined to form the new CPC Kids' Academy!
 In August 2022, We welcomed Kristin Duy as the new Director of Children and Family Ministry.